Common Dandelion – Taraxacum Officinale: Edible & Medicinal Uses of the #1 Gateway Herb to Foraging Wild Plants

 Bedstraws (Cleavers) – Galium SPP.: Edible & Medicinal Uses of the Coffee Cousin of Wild Plants

-Bedstraws - Galium SPP.
+Bedstraws Syn.
+Cleavers – Galium SPP.

-Cleavers (galium aparine) is a widely popular edible and medicinal plant, but there are over a dozen bedstraws in our neck of Ontario to confuse them with.
-Bedstraws (galium spp.) include the most notable cleavers (g. aparine), which will be the star of this feature.
+Cleavers (Galium aparine) is a widely popular edible and medicinal plant, but there are over a dozen bedstraws in our neck of Ontario to confuse them with.
+Bedstraws (Galium spp.) include the most notable cleavers (G. aparine), which will be the star of this feature.
 When I mention “cleavers” in this article it’ll always be …

 Read more